allco/FlickrSearch/README.md

 A simple Flickr browser.
 This is an example of Android application and example os some techniques for automated testing (final tests coverage is insufficient for real applications).

 FlickrSearch takes your search request and asks Flickr for public photos relevant to that request and shows the result in ListView.
-Each ListView's item can be clicked to open in dedicated Activity for comfortable watching.
+Each ListView's item can be clicked to open in dedicated Activity with title and photo (Flickr didn't provide description).

 Cache
 -----